 The Awards recognise excellence and originality in historical storytelling.
 The range of award categories reflects the variety of formats that can be used to enrich the lives of Victorians through history.

-The 2019 Victorian Premier’s History Award recipient and eight Victorian Community History category winners will be chosen, and announced during History Week on the 14th of October at a ceremony at the Arts Centre in Melbourne.
+The 2020 Victorian Premier’s History Award recipient and eight Victorian Community History category winners will be chosen, and announced during History Month, October 2020 (date to be confirmed).

 Need more information?

 Call us on 03 9326 9288 or 0400 387 877